starding/hexo-theme-xman/README.md

 # Xman
 Xman is a fresh looking and responsive theme for [Hexo](http://hexo.io) with more features and some build-in Chinese service based on [Jacman](https://github.com/wuchong/jacman).

+**Warning:**
+Xman has made more and more trade-offs to the original jacman's feature set based on my personal design philosophy, mainly by greatly simplifying Widgets, sidebar, etc.

 ## Xman Changes compared to Jacman
 **Xman support Hexo 4.0+**